shayanray/AV-Innoplexus/README.md

 Note: All sets irrespective of whether in train, public or private are independent of each other and share no article ids(pmid) in common.

-# My Solution Approach
+# My Solution Approach Summary
 Start with document cleaning and pre-processing.
 Find the tfidf score of each paper.
 Use cosine similarity to find similar papers within that set.
 (Constraint as per problem).

 # Overall Rank
-23
+16